tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **CN DPC Tour 3** - 4th
 * **PGL Arlington Major** - 2nd 🥈

-Due to extremely heavy COVID restrictions, Chinese Dota was locked away for most of this season.
+Due to heavy COVID restrictions, Chinese Dota was locked away for most of this season.
 Even getting back to China after TI10 in Romania was a massive project for a lot of teams, which led to their first tour being delayed, so CN Doto remained in its own little bubble for most of the year.

-LGD only narrowly qualified to the Arlington Major after scraping through
+LGD only narrowly qualified to the Arlington Major after scraping through their Tour 3 tiebreaker, but came in to their second international LAN of the year with an axe to grind.
+Second LAN, because they had shown up to the non-DPC Riyadh Masters LAN a few weeks prior to Arlington and took the trophy after defeating Team Spirit.

+Guess who beat them in Arlington?

 **What would success look like?** They have to win.
 That's it.
 Literally any placement that doesn't involve them lifting the Aegis at the end of this tournament is a complete failure.
 I'm not being hyperbolic.
-This is where the bar has been set for this team.
+This is legitimately where the bar has been set for this team.

 **What to spam in Twitch chat when LGD are winning?** `WASH YOUR FACE`